 Part 4 Part 5

 Questions 16 - 20 Questions 21 - 25

 For each question, choose the correct answer.
-For each question, choose the correct answer.
+For each que For each question, choose the correct answer.

-You will hear a teacher talking to her class.What does the teacher want her class to do?A work more quickly You will hear Julia talking to her mother about a school fashion show.
+16 You will hear a teacher talking to her class.
+What does the teacher want her class to do?
+A work more quickly You will hear What will each Example: You will hear Julia talking to her mother about a school fashion show.
 What will each person help with?
-Example: fashion show.
+Example:

-B make less noise O Julia D
+0 Julia ٩

 C help each other more

 17 You will hear two friends talking about their day.
 What have they just done?
-People H Help with
+People Help with

 A They've been to a concert.
-21 Anton clothes
+21 Anton A clothes

 B They've had a meal.
+62004 1000

 C They've played a sport.
 22 Emma

-You will hear a teacher talking to one of his students called Sarah.
+18 You will hear a teacher talking to one of his students called Sarah.
 Why must Sarah do her homework again?

-A She made too many mistakes. ilake-up
+A She made too many mistakes.
+73 Vali

-B She did the wrong work. music
+B She did the wrong work.
+Emusic

 C She forgot to do some of it.
-24 Sarah photographs
+24 Sarah F Directographs chs

 19 You will hear a girl, Lara, talking about shopping.
 Why did Lara buy the bag?
 25 George

-A The size was right. e do la companya de l
+A The size was right.

+B The price was right.

-C The colour was right.
+C The colour was right. -

 20 You will hear a man talking to his daughter before she goes out.
 What's the weather like today?

 A It's cold.

 B It's wet.
-You now have 6 minutes to write your answers on the answer sheet. swers on the answer sheet.
+You now h You now have 6 minutes to write your answers on the answer sheet. ie answer sheet.

 C It's sunny.

-V 1

-c
+9 7